Last updated: Monday 17 May

 In relation to junior coaching, the full Out Of School Setting guidance is available here.

 It is recommended that PGA professionals complete a comprehensive risk assessment and refer to the coaching guidelines on the PGA COVID-19 resource hub.

 Q – Can buggies and trolleys be used?

-Individuals or members of the same household/bubble can use/share buggies.
-Equipment for hire should be sanitised before and after each use.
+Until 17 May, only individuals or members of the same household/bubble can use/share buggies.

 PROFESSIONAL SHOPS AND SERVICES:

 A – Pro shops can reopen from 12 April.
 Face coverings must be worn inside shops (exemptions apply).

 Q – Can club fitting services be provided?

 A – From March 29, club fitting can take place outdoors on a one-to-one basis.
 This may happen indoors from 12 April.

 Q – Can touchscreens be used for the input of scores?